 See Related: Things to Do in Leverkusen

-The exhibition’s major focus is on the German-Soviet War 1941-1945, the political background, the hostile stereotypes and propaganda, the soldiers’ and civilians’ everyday life during the war.
-In the surrender room situated in the museum, a film is always displayed, showing the signing of the Act of Surrender in 1945.
+The exhibition’s major focus is on the German-Soviet War 1941-1945, the political background, the hostile stereotypes and propaganda, and the soldiers’ and civilians’ everyday lives during the war.
+In the surrender room, a film shows the signing of the Act of Surrender in 1945.

-Monuments from the Soviet times and the soldiers’ original exhibition can be seen in the museum.
-Items collected in the museum include objects from the Central Museum of Armed Forces Moscow, some other items from Germany and Eastern Europe.
+Monuments from the Soviet times and the soldiers’ original exhibition can be seen here.
+Items collected include objects from the Central Museum of Armed Forces Moscow as well as objects from Europe.

 See Related: The Ultimate German Food Tour